azefiel/appreciation-award/README.md

 yarn start
 ```

-Will start the development server and serve the app at `http://localhost:3000/`
+The development server will start and serve the app at `http://localhost:3000/`

 ## Running the tests